tay-counc/5609Visualization-Assignments/A2-Analysis/README.md

   ```
 - Copy and Paste the content of `A2.svelte` into `src/routes/A2/+page.svelte` (create the `A2` folder and the `+page.svelte` file yourself).

-  After this, you should see something similar to the demo at `http://localhost:5173/A2`.
+  After this, run `npm run dev`, you should see a dashboard at `http://localhost:5173/A2`.
 It will resemble the demo, but without interactions and missing the line in the line chart.

 - Complete the following required functions as per the instructions provided in the template code.
 As usually, comments starting with `tip` indicate the section you work on.
 I used tip1, tip2, tip3, and tip4 for each of the required functions.
   - 1. Implement click interaction in the scatter plot (0.5 pt)